aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/advanced-cad-features/support-of-layers-in-cad/_index.md

 ---
-title: Save CAD as JPEG with Layer Support in Java
+title: Save DWG as JPEG with Layer Support in Java
 linktitle: Support of Layers in CAD
 second_title: Aspose.CAD Java API
-description: Learn how to save CAD as JPEG in Java using Aspose.CAD, add multiple layers, and adjust CAD dimensions for precise image conversion.
+description: Learn how to save DWG as JPEG in Java using Aspose.CAD, add multiple layers, and adjust CAD dimensions for precise image conversion.
 weight: 18
 url: /java/advanced-cad-features/support-of-layers-in-cad/
-date: 2025-12-13
+date: 2026-02-17
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Save CAD as JPEG with Layer Support in Java
+# Save DWG as JPEG with Layer Support in Java

 ## Introduction

-In this tutorial you’ll discover how to **save CAD as JPEG** while taking full advantage of layer support in Aspose.CAD for Java.
+In this tutorial you’ll discover how to **save DWG as JPEG** while taking full advantage of layer support in Aspose.CAD for Java.
 Layers let you isolate specific parts of a drawing, making it easy to export only what you need.
 We’ll walk through each step, from setting up the environment to exporting a JPEG that includes just the layers you choose.

 ## Quick Answers
-- **What does “save CAD as JPEG” mean?** It converts a CAD drawing into a raster JPEG image.
+- **What does “save DWG as JPEG” mean?** It converts a DWG (or other CAD) drawing into a raster JPEG image.
 - **Can I include only selected layers?** Yes – use the `setLayers` method to specify which layers to render.
 - **How do I change the image size?** Adjust `setPageWidth` and `setPageHeight` in `CadRasterizationOptions`.
 - **Is this a Java‑only solution?** The example uses Aspose.CAD for Java, but the same concepts apply to other languages.
 - **Do I need a license?** A free trial works for testing; a commercial license is required for production.

+## What is “save DWG as JPEG”?
+Saving DWG as JPEG means rasterizing a vector‑based CAD file (DWG, DWF, DXF, etc.) into a standard JPEG bitmap.
+This is useful when you need to embed CAD drawings in web pages, emails, or reports that only support raster images.

+## Why use layer‑aware JPEG conversion?
+- **Focus on relevant data:** Export only the layers you need, reducing file size and visual clutter.
+- **Maintain design intent:** Layers preserve the logical grouping of objects, so you can reuse the same source file for different outputs.
+- **Full control over dimensions:** By adjusting rasterization options you can produce high‑resolution images that match your publishing requirements.

 ## Prerequisites